Shield volcano: Distribution

 Shield volcanoes are found worldwide.
 They can form over hotspots (points where magma from below the surface wells up), such as the Hawaiian–Emperor seamount chain and the Galápagos Islands, or over more conventional rift zones, such as the Icelandic shields and the shield volcanoes of East Africa.
 Although shield volcanoes are not usually associated with subduction, they can occur over subduction zones.
 Many examples are found in California and Oregon, including Prospect Peak in Lassen Volcanic National Park, as well as Pelican Butte and Belknap Crater in Oregon.
 Many shield volcanoes are found in ocean basins, such as Kīlauea in Hawaii, although they can be found inland as well—East Africa being one example of this.

+As of April 2026, there is evidence of volcanic activity having occurred at 114 of Earth's shield volcanoes during the Holocene Epoch (the last 11,700 years).

 Hawaiian–Emperor seamount chain

 The largest and most prominent shield volcano chain in the world is the Hawaiian–Emperor seamount chain, a chain of hotspot volcanoes in the Pacific Ocean.
 The volcanoes follow a distinct evolutionary pattern of growth and death.
 The chain contains at least 43 major volcanoes, and Meiji Seamount at its terminus near the Kuril–Kamchatka Trench is 85 million years old.

 The youngest part of the chain is Hawaii, where the volcanoes are characterized by frequent rift eruptions, their large size (thousands of km^{3} in volume), and their rough, decentralized shape.
 Rift zones are a prominent feature on these volcanoes and account for their seemingly random volcanic structure.
 They are fueled by the movement of the Pacific Plate over the Hawaii hotspot and form a long chain of volcanoes, atolls, and seamounts 2600 km long with a total volume of over 750000 km3.

 The chain includes Mauna Loa, a shield volcano which stands 4170 m above sea level and reaches a further 13 km below the waterline and into the crust, approximately 80000 km3 of rock.
 Kīlauea, another Hawaiian shield volcano, is one of the most active volcanoes on Earth, with its most recent eruption occurring in 2021.